cybercryptio/d1-entityframework/README.md

 This protects the data in the database from being read by third parties and tampering.

+## Supported databases

+All databases supported by Entity Framework Core are supported by CyberCrypt.D1.EntityFramework.

+Some of the most used databases supported includes:

+- Microsoft SQL Server
+- Oracle
+- MySQL
+- MariaDB
+- PostgresSQL
+- SQLite

 ## Installation

 The Entity Framework Core integration is available through nuget.org.
 The latest version can be installed using the following command: